david-tw-tan/checkmywriting-legal/privacy-policy.md

-# Privacy Policy for Check My Writing
+# Privacy Policy for Check My Writing AI

 **Last updated: Oct 9, 2025**

 ## Information We Collect

-Check My Writing collects and processes the following information:
+Check My Writing AI collects and processes the following information:

 ### Personal Information
 - **Email Address**: When you create an account or sign in